Jimmy Patterson Books | 2020

 But look, I am NOT the target audience for this genre, so take my gripes with a grain of salt and a lime wedge.

-There is a super diverse set of characters in this and lots of LGBTQ+ rep. So, if you really love everything I hate about YA, or you’re around the same age as the characters, this will probably work for you.
+There is a super diverse set of characters in this and a beautiful message about love and family and friendship and all that mushy stuff.
+So, if you really love everything I hate about YA, or you’re around the same age as the characters, this should be for you.

 I’m just a picky old lady who doesn’t really have time for children in adult situations.